Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Data Protection.md

 ## 📌 Overview

-Omega Manufacturing leverages Microsoft Power Platform to streamline and digitize its critical operational areas including sales, inventory management, and finance.
-With key business data now stored in Microsoft Dataverse—including customer information, inventory levels, and transaction records—it is essential to implement a comprehensive and robust data protection strategy.
+The company leverages Microsoft Power Platform to streamline and digitize its critical operational areas including sales, inventory management, and finance.
+With key business data now stored in Microsoft Dataverse including customer information, inventory levels, and transaction records, it is essential to implement a comprehensive and robust data protection strategy.

 This strategy focuses on four main pillars:

 1. A well-structured Role-Based Access Control (RBAC) framework that ensures users only interact with data necessary for their role
 2. Comprehensive Dataverse security configurations to manage access at record, field, and table levels
 3. Enforced Data Loss Prevention (DLP) policies that minimize the risk of data leakage or external breaches
-4. Industry-aligned security best practices that guarantee ongoing compliance and system integrity
+4. Industry aligned security best practices that guarantee ongoing compliance and system integrity

 ---